Dale Earnhardt Jr.’s Nerve-Wracking Question to Dan Snyder Sparked His Biggest Non-Racing Moment

-It’s no secret Dale Earnhardt Jr. is a huge fan of the Washington Football Team.
-Growing up, Junior became a Washington Redskins fan and it’s stayed with him throughout his Hall-of-Fame NASCAR career.
-Earnhardt Jr. once asked Washington owner Dan Snyder a nerve-wracking question that helped spark one of the biggest moments in his life.
+Earnhardt Jr. once asked Washington Commanders owner Dan Snyder a nerve-wracking question that helped spark one of the biggest moments in his life.

-How did Dale Earnhardt Jr. become such a big Washington fan?
+How did Dale Earnhardt Jr. become such a big Washington Commanders fan?

 Dale Earnhardt Jr. was born into a big racing family.
 The son of the late Dale Earnhardt Sr., Junior was also the grandson of Robert Gee, who used to build NASCAR cars.
 Although Earnhardt Jr. was always big into racing, he enjoyed other sports as well.

 Earnhardt Jr. was small in stature in his younger days.
 He wanted to play football but was just too small.
-When he was 9 years old, he asked for a Washington Redskins football helmet.
-Earnhardt’s mother bought him the entire uniform for a birthday present and Earnhardt Jr. was hooked on the team.
+When he was nine years old, he asked for a Washington (then Redskins) football helmet.
+Earnhardt Jr.’s mother bought him the entire uniform for a birthday present, and he was hooked on the team.
 It’s been that way ever since.

 Earnhardt Jr. had a nerve-wracking question for Dan Snyder